amora479/website/content/course/bju/content/cps230/info/tools.md

 ## Needed right away

 * Microsoft Windows
-    - Preferably Windows 10
+    - Windows 10 (Native of Virtual Machine)
-    - If you don't wish to install it natively, you can run it in a VM
     - Available to you free of charge via MSDNAA (see the CS lab monitors for details)

 * Microsoft Visual Studio 2017